jericson/so_docs/README.md

 ## Examples

 * [`get-archive.rb`](https://github.com/jericson/so_docs/blob/master/examples/get-archive.rb)&mdash;Downloads the archive and extracts it's contents.
 You only need to do this once.
 * [`example2html.rb`](https://github.com/jericson/so_docs/blob/master/examples/example2html.rb)&mdash;Extract the HTML representation of an example.
-To see what this looks like, I made a copy of [Creating and Initializing Arrays](http://jericson.github.io/docs/java/creating-java-arrays.html) in Java.
+To see what this looks like, I made a copy of [Creating and Initializing Arrays](https://web.archive.org/web/20170912061936/http://jericson.github.io/docs/java/creating-java-arrays.html) in Java.
+** [`revision2jekyll.rb`](https://github.com/jericson/so_docs/blob/master/examples/revision2jekyll.rb)&mdash;a Ruby script that prints a revision history item Markdown text.
 * [`attribution2wbm.rb`](https://github.com/jericson/so_docs/blob/master/examples/attribution2wbm.rb)&mdash;Submits example or topic attribution to the Wayback Machine.
 * [`submit2wbm.rb`](https://github.com/jericson/so_docs/blob/master/examples/submit2wbm.rb)&mdash;a Ruby script that submits all topics to the [Internet Archive Wayback Machine](https://web.archive.org/).
 Demonstrates how to use `doctags.json` and `topics.json`.
 (I ran it on August 16, 2017 after Documentation was put in readonly mode.
 There's probably no reason to run it again.
 Also, it doesn't work for C# as `c%23` isn't allowed in their URLs.)
 * Stay tuned for other exciting scripts!<sup>*</sup>